ipavlic/apex-fp/README.md

     for (Account a : accounts) {
         names.add(a.Name);
     }
+    // do something with names

-This pattern can be replaced by a functional call to the appropriate `Pluck` method:
+Plucking code can be replaced with a declarative call to the appropriate `Pluck` method:

     List<String> names = Pluck.strings(accounts, Account.Name);